JGAntunes/pulsarcast/report-draft.md

   price: "<10",
 }
 ```
-The example above translates a subscription to a stock exchange system, where the client would receive all the event messages for buy orders of more than 50 stock actions for a maximum price of 10€.
-The notion of subscription is much more complex in this model, but allows for a much more powerful and accurate message filtering.
-Usually in order to implement this, systems rely on the definition of schemas as a way to create subscriptions.
+The example above translates into a subscription to a stock exchange pub-sub system, where the client would receive all the event messages for buy orders of more than 50 stock actions for a maximum price of 10€.
+The notion of subscription is much more complex in this model, but allows for a much more powerful, expressive and  accurate message filtering.
+Usually, in order to implement this, systems rely on the definition of schemas as a way to create subscriptions.
 Some examples of solutions that follow a content based subscription model are Gryphon (TODO reference Gryphon), Jedi (TODO reference Jedi), Siena (TODO reference Siena), Meghdoot (TODO reference Meghdoot), Mercury (TODO reference Mercury) and Sub-2-sub (TODO reference Sub-2-sub).

-Also worth referencing is the type based subscription model.
+Also worth referencing is the **type based subscription model**.
 (TODO reference to Eugster).
 The type based model seeks to use the type scheme of a programming language without introducing a topic hierarchy.
 Instead it focuses on the idea that, in practice, messages part of the same topic usually are of the same type and notify the same kind of event.
 As such we can rely on a straightforward type-safe interpretation of messages belonging to the same topic, since most topic based systems only offer, at most, weakly typed interfaces.
 This, of course, comes quite handy when working with strongly typed languages such as Java and C++.
 One other aspect also worth mentioning is that, similar to topic based systems, the type based system also offers a notion of hierarchy through sub-typing.
 In this area, Hermes (TODO reference Hermes) is a reference system implemented on top of a distributed network.

 While looking back at these different models its crucial to understand how they are tied to the expressiveness of the system as a whole.
 Choosing a topic based subscription model will allow for an easier implementation when it comes to message filtering at each node, but it will clearly affect the capabilities of the system.
 On the other end, a content based subscription model allows for a lot more expressiveness in subscription definition, but it makes it a lot harder to implement a scalable way of filtering messages.
-It is also important to note that these three categories are not strict distinct models, its quite possible to have solutions in between, such as content based filtering through the use of special topics, or content based filtering only for pre-set fields.
+It is also important to note that these three categories are not strict distinct models, but somewhat fluid and subject to hybridisation, as is quite possible to have solutions in between, such as content based filtering through the use of special topics, or content based filtering only for pre-set fields.
 As such, not all approaches are easy to categorise and, for some specific scenarios and systems, the line is quite thin between the multiple subscription models.

 It is also interesting to look at the application space and notice that not all applications have the same expressiveness requirements.
 This makes the existence of multiple subscription models not only justifiable but required.
-Consider the example given above for a stock exchange system, these kind of applications have a need for a complex set of subscription patterns, quite different from the ones you would probably have for a chat or social media application, which would rely heavily in the notion of topics and groups.
+Consider the example given above for a stock exchange system: these kind of applications have a need for a complex set of subscription patterns, quite different from the ones you would probably have for a chat or social media application, which would rely heavily in the notion of topics and groups.

 ### Network Architecture